 Its strength lies in small companies, which find a showcase at WHITE Milano.
-This year’s highlights include sustainability and a project involving 12 buyers and 12 designers
+The 2019 edition highlights include sustainability and a project involving twelve buyers and twelve designers

-Lampoon is a media partner of Contemporary Window, a special cross-connection project at WHITE Milano 2019.
-You can follow the updates over the coming days on our website and on the WHITE Milano and CBI multimedia channels.
+Lampoon was a media partner of Contemporary Window, a special cross-connection project at WHITE Milano 2019.